Turnip-Labs/bta-example-mod-scala/README.md

 - JDK for Java 17 ([Eclipse Temurin](https://adoptium.net/temurin/releases/) recommended)
 - IntelliJ IDEA
 - Minecraft Development plugin (Optional, but highly recommended)
+- Scala plugin if you are using IntelliJ IDEA

 ## Setup instructions
 1. Click the `Use this template` button on this repo's page above.
 Choose `Create a new respository`, you will be redirected to a new page.
 Enter your repo's name and description, and hit `Create repository`.